nathancarter/weblurch/doc/lean-app-plan.md

 # Plan for a Lean UI Lurch Application

-## Bodies

- 1. Add the next page of the tutorial that shows how to use this feature to be able to put flarf before/amidst definitions and proofs.
-Be sure to create an example document and include either its HTML or a screenshot in the tutorial page.

 ## Trees

  1. Permit arrows from one term group to another term group, or to a body